What is a Financial Crisis?

 The world may be on the verge of another major, global financial crisis in the wake of the Covid-19 pandemic (if we’re not already in one).
 However, it’s difficult to see, as of mid-2020, what the ultimate economic consequences of the virus and the widespread quarantine lockdowns may be.
 It is, in part, because many lenders are currently practicing credit forbearance – that is, not pressing debtors who are falling behind in making their loan payments.

-Therefore, the true level of financial distress being experienced by many companies and individuals is not readily apparent.
+Therefore, the true level of financial distress experienced by many companies and individuals may not have reached its full effect.
 Many market analysts warn that, thus far, we’ve only seen the tip of the iceberg in terms of both corporate and personal bankruptcies – that there are likely many more to come.

 Secondly, governments are doing everything they can think of to prop up their economies.
 However, while most governments are pledging to do “whatever it takes,” their extraordinary efforts cannot be sustained forever.
 Although interest rates remain, for the moment, at record-low levels, there are already signs of lenders in the U.S. beginning to tighten up on credit.
 A severe credit crunch in the not-too-distant future is certainly not out of the question.